vossisboss/tutorial-series/customize-homepage.md

 To add content to your homepage through the admin interface, follow these steps:

-1. Log in to you [admin interface](http://127.0.0.1:8000/admin/), with your admin username and password.
+1. Log in to your [admin interface](http://127.0.0.1:8000/admin/), with your admin username and password.
-2. Click pages.
+2. Click Pages.
 3. Click the **edit** icon beside **Home**.
 4. Choose an image, choose a page, and add data to the input fields.